Fatehpur, Uttar Pradesh: History

+The Bawani Imli massacre memorial built near Khajuha in Fatehpur has its own history.
+On 28 April 1858, the revolutionary Jodha Singh Ataiya and his 51 companions were hanged on a tamarind tree.
+It is also known as the second Jallianwala Bagh.
+Ataiya's memorial is in Khajuha.

 Geography

 Fatehpur is located at 25.93°N 80.8°E. It has an average elevation of 110 metres (360 feet).
-This district is situated between two important cities - Allahabad and Kanpur - of Uttar Pradesh.
+This district is situated between two important cities - Prayagraj (erstwhile Allahabad) and Kanpur - of Uttar Pradesh.
 It is well connected with those cities by train route as well as bus route.
-The distance from Allahabad is 117 km and 76 km from Kanpur.
-It lies in fertile land also known as 'Doaba' between Ganges and Yamuna.
+The distance from Prayagraj is 117 km and 76 km from Kanpur.
+It lies in fertile land also known as 'Doab' between Ganges and Yamuna.
 National Highway 19(NH-19) goes through the city.
 It is the junction for going to Banda, Prayagraj, Kanpur and Raebareli.